dell/omnia/docs/source/Overview/NetworkTopologies/dedicated.rst

-When all cluster  nodes rely on the control plane for public network access, the variables ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` are used to indicate that the control plane is the gateway for all cluster  nodes to get internet access.
-Since all public network traffic will be routed through the control plane, the user may have to take precautions to avoid bottlenecks in such a set-up.
+In this case, all cluster  nodes rely on the control plane for public network access.
+The variables ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` indicate that the control plane is the gateway for all cluster  nodes to get internet access.
+Because all public network traffic is routed through the control panel, the user must take precautions to avoid bottlenecks in such a set-up.

 **Recommended discovery mechanism**